viamrobotics/docs/docs/components/input-controller/_index.md

     // Define the EventType "ButtonPress" to serve as the trigger for printStartTime. triggers := [1]input.EventType{input.ButtonPress}

-    // Register the printStartTime function to fire when "ButtonStart" has the event "ButtonPress" occur. err := controller.RegisterControlCallback(context.Background(), Control: input.ButtonStart, triggers, printStartTime, nil)

-    // Log any errors that occur and exit if an error is found. if err != nil {
-    logger.Fatalf("Oops!
-Couldn't find that the start button was pressed!
-Is your controller connected?: %v", err) }
-}

-func main() {
-    utils.ContextualMain(mainWithArgs, golog.NewDevelopmentLogger("client"))
-}

-func mainWithArgs(ctx context.Context, args []string, logger golog.Logger) (err error) {

-    // Connect to your robot.
-    myRobotWithController, err := client.New(
-        context.Background(),
-        "xyzabclocationexample", // ADD YOUR LOCATION SECRET VALUE.
-This can be found in the Code Sample tab of app.viam.com. logger,
-        client.WithDialOptions(rpc.WithCredentials(rpc.Credentials{
-            Type:    utils.CredentialsTypeRobotLocationSecret,
-            Payload: "robot123example.locationxyzexample.viam.com" // ADD YOUR ROBOT REMOTE ADDRESS.
-This can be found in the Code Sample tab of app.viam.com.
-        })),
-    )

-    // Get the controller from the robot. myController, err := input.FromRobot(myRobotWithController, "my_controller")

-    // Log any errors that occur and exit if an error is found. if err != nil {
-        logger.Fatalf("cannot get controller: %v", err)
-    }

-    // Log an info message with the names of the different resources that are connected to your robot. logger.Info("Resources:")
-    logger.Info(myRobotWithController.ResourceNames())

     // Get the controller's Controls.
     controls, err := myController.Controls(context.Background(), nil)

-    // Print out the controller's Controls.
-    logger.Info("Controls:")
-    logger.Info(resp)

     // Log any errors that occur.
     if err != nil {
-        logger.Fatal(err)
-    }

-    // Run the handleController function.
-    err := HandleController(myController)

-    // Delay closing your connection to your robot. err = myRobotWithController.Start(ctx)
-    defer myRobotWithController.Close(ctx)

-    // Watch for errors.
-    if err != nil {
-        return err
-    }

-    // Wait to exit mainWithArgs() until Context is Done.
-    <-ctx.Done()

-    return nil
+        logger.Fatalf("Oops!
+Is your controller connected? %v", err) }

+    // Register the printStartTime function to fire when "ButtonStart" has the event "ButtonPress" occur. err := controller.RegisterControlCallback(context.Background(), Control: input.ButtonStart, triggers, printStartTime, nil)
 }
 ```